kerouac018502/Canadian-tax-calculator/README.md

 # Canadian-tax-calculator
-LibreOffice Calc integration to Wealthsimple 2021 Income Tax Calculator
+LibreOffice Calc integration to Wealthsimple 2021 Free Income Tax Calculator

 The Tools->Macros->CalculateTaxes function in the Sample.ods spreadsheet file is embedded python code that integrates to the browser based Wealthsimple 2021 free income tax calculator.
 It quickly estimates your taxes, provides visibility of your tax bracket, marginal tax rates, and average tax rates.